 9. Watch the sun set at the beach in Canggu

-What better way to end your day of exploring Canggu by watching a sunset at the beach?
+What better way to end your day of exploring Canggu by watching a sunset at the beach in Canggu?
 You will find sunsets to be one of the busiest times in Canggu, and we know exactly why.
 Find a nice restaurant at the beach or simply sit in the sand while you watch the sky turn from blue to orange, sunset truly is one of the most beautiful moments of the day.
 Batu Bolong Beach, Echo Beach and Berawa Beach are some of the most popular spots to go and see the sun set.
 Simply grab yourself a fresh coconut, or a beer, and sit back and relax!

 10. Relax at a Beach club in Canggu